 Our fifth recalibrating question is tucked right in the middle of verse 13.
-Write all five questions here and, when you come to the fifth, pen it in all capital letters.
+Write all five of our questions here.
+When you come to the fifth, pen it in all capital letters.
 We've abbreviated it to three words.

-In the first four questions, God holds the lantern for the mortal to search himself in relationship to God: Where are \\\\\?
-Who told \\\\\\ that?
-What are \\\\\\ seeking?
-Why are \\\\\\ afraid?
-In radiant contrast, the question how much more will always take the gaze of the truth finder out of the murky deep of self-focus to the horizon where the sunrise spray-paints the sky.
+In the first four questions, (God holds the lanterr n for the mortal to search himself in relationship to G od: Where are ?
+Who told that?
+What are seeking?
+Why are afraid?
+In radiant contrast, the question how much more will alway ys take the gaze of the truth-finder out of the murky deep of ourselves to the horizon where the sunrise spray-paints the sky 1.

-If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give $\dots$ ?
+If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give ...?